jakedwinfield/apero/content/blog/2022-01-02-fgss-2021/index.md

 Pressimone Beckowski, C. M., Winfield, J. D., & Mokofisi, M. (2021, November 18). *Making missions work: Mission-driven first-generation student initiatives* [Webinar].
 NASPA Center for First-generation Student Success.

 A PDF of this paper is available upon request.

+The cover image from this paper was generated with [Tinkersynth](https://tinkersynth.com/) by Jake Winfield.